ThreeBearsBalancedWithText_18Sep2024_Vignette

 .

 Volatility is treated as risk - contributing to deficits.
-However, the concept (“today forever”) assumes no volatility, an apparent inherently illogical contradiction.
+However, the concept (“today forever”) assumes no volatility, an inherently illogical contradiction.

 FE is mainly concerned with the analysis of assets, with liabilities tending only to be considered as negative assets as rigid rotations.
 However, real world liability cashflows have their own properties.